janeffer945/Utalii-Market/README.md

 ## Personalized Message:
  A mock OpenAI function generates messages based on the most frequent category or tag (e.g., "Based on your interest in Bluetooth items, you might like these too!").
 ## Logging:
-Tracks recommendation clicks in the RecommendationClick model for analytics.
+Tracks recommendation clicks in the RecommendationClick model for analytics

-The system recommends 3 unviewed products, prioritizing those most similar to the user's browsing history.
+The system recommends 3 unviewed products, prioritizing those most similar to the user browsing history
 ## Project structure
 marketplace-project/
 ├── marketplace/